-- Targeted marketing of our CRA loans and deposit products to our community. - Continued strong lending percentages from within our CRA Assessment Area. - An increase in our loan to deposit ratio - An increase in the percentage of HMDA applications taken from LMI applicants and from LMI geographies. - Continued low denial, withdrawal, and non-originated loan application rates.

-- An increase in the percentage of qualifying CRA Small Business loans applications taken in LMI geographies in Kent and Sussex Counties - The continued mix of smaller CRA Small Business loans and loans to borrowers with revenues under \$1M. - The continued growth in the Bank's Bank-On certified Easy Access account. - Improvement in the number of Credit Builder and Small Dollar Consumer loans. - Fourteen FHLBank Home4Good awards totaling \$1,075,000. - Two FHLBank Affordable Housing Program grant awards for \$1.5M. - One FHLBank Banking on Business Equity & Inclusion Fund loan for \$75,000. - One FHLBank First Front Door Settlement Assistance grant for \$5,000. - The receipt of a 2023 FHLBank Pittsburgh's Pillar of the Community Award. - Growth in the Bank at School program, with the opening of two new schools and the re-opening of one inactive BAS program. - An increase in total community contributions and CRA qualifying contributions, including adding several new CRA qualifying organizations. - No CRA based complaints.
+- Targeted marketing of our CRA loans and deposit products to our community. - Continued strong lending percentages from within our CRA Assessment Area. - An increase in our loan to deposit ratio - An increase in the percentage of HMDA applications taken from LMI applicants and from LMI geographies. - Continued low denial, withdrawal, and non-originated loan application rates. - An increase in the percentage of qualifying CRA Small Business loans applications taken in LMI geographies in Kent and Sussex Counties - The continued mix of smaller CRA Small Business loans and loans to borrowers with revenues under \$1M. - The continued growth in the Bank's Bank-On certified Easy Access account. - Improvement in the number of Credit Builder and Small Dollar Consumer loans. - Fourteen FHLBank Home4Good awards totaling \$1,075,000. - Two FHLBank Affordable Housing Program grant awards for \$1.5M. - One FHLBank Banking on Business Equity & Inclusion Fund loan for \$75,000. - One FHLBank First Front Door Settlement Assistance grant for \$5,000. - The receipt of a 2023 FHLBank Pittsburgh's Pillar of the Community Award. - Growth in the Bank at School program, with the opening of two new schools and the re-opening of one inactive BAS program. - An increase in total community contributions and CRA qualifying contributions, including adding several new CRA qualifying organizations. - No CRA based complaints.

-19. 2024 Challenges:
+19. 2024 Initiatives:

-- To increase our collective level of community leadership and involvement and participation in community events. - To increase the number of loans and dispersion from LMI and minority-majority census tracts throughout our CRA Assessment Area. - To increase our marketing of CRA loan and deposit products and services to our community. - To increase our staff diversity, in order to attract more loans from minorities. - To identify and take advantage of community development qualifying loan and investment opportunities.
+- To continue our collective level of community leadership and involvement and participation in community events. - To continue the number of loans and dispersion from LMI and minority-majority census tracts throughout our CRA Assessment Area. - To continue our marketing of CRA loan and deposit products and services to our community.